Are you looking for some good light idioms? If so, you have come to the right place.

 - Meaning: to motivate someone to take action.

-- Example Sentence: What did you say to Steve?
-It looks like whatever you said has lit a fire under him.
-He is really motivated to work.
+- Example Sentence: It looks like whatever you said to Steve has lit a fire under him.
+He came into work today extrememly motivated.

 19. To See Light At The End Of A Tunnel